Peru Lima Central Mission History & description

 The Mission:

-The Peru Lima Central Mission currently consists of two parts: the central/western parts of the city of Lima and several provinces in southeastern Peru.
+The Peru Lima Central Mission originally consisted of two parts: the central/western parts of the city of Lima and several provinces in southeastern Peru.
 The mission was created in July 1994, with the included provinces coming

 mainly from parts